About Van Arsdale

 The New York state legislature created Empire State College in 1971 in order to provide educational opportunities to adults not adequately served by traditional residential colleges.

-At the same time, the legislature also established the Center for Labor Studies (renamed in 1986 to honor the distinguished labor leader who did so much to support its creation) to ensure that wage-earning adults had an opportunity to earn a college degree in a learning environment that celebrates their achievements and recognizes their distinctive needs.
+At the same time, the legislature also established the School of Labor Studies (renamed in 1986 to honor the distinguished labor leader who did so much to support its creation) to ensure that wage-earning adults had an opportunity to earn a college degree in a learning environment that celebrates their achievements and recognizes their distinctive needs.

 To think critically and to read and write at the college level implies, minimally, the capacity: 1) to understand, analyze and evaluate stories, descriptions, summaries, comparisons, arguments, etc., produced by others; and, 2) to produce well-constructed stories, descriptions, summaries, comparisons and arguments of one’s own.